 Banff Airporter

 You also have the option to use one of the countless tour operators in Banff who offer tours that include Moraine Lake.
-Booking an organized tour like this, an early bird explorer tour, utilize the Banff Hop on Hop Off Bus, or check out the open top tour that ensures you see Moraine Lake.
+Some options include booking an organized tour like this, an early bird explorer tour, utilize the Banff Hop on Hop Off Bus, or check out the open top tour that ensures you see Moraine Lake.

 Hopefully, this guide to Moraine Lake will help you plan your trip to Banff.
 I know that it is A LOT of information and the shuttles are particularly confusing, but it’s all worth seeing the most beautiful lake in the world!